pforret/blog.splashing/_topic/music/glockenspiel.md

 ---
 # glockenspiel

-The glockenspiel  or bells is a percussion instrument.
-It consists of pitched aluminum or steel bars arranged in a keyboard layout.
+The glockenspiel  or bells is a percussion instrument consisting of pitched aluminum or steel bars  arranged in a keyboard layout.
 This makes the glockenspiel a type of metallophone, similar to the vibraphone.
+The glockenspiel is played by striking the bars with mallets, often made of a hard material such as  metal or plastic.

 ## Unsplash photos